Nemocas/AbstractAlgebra.jl/docs/src/module_homomorphism.md

 Abstract Algebra provides homomorphisms of finitely presented modules.

+## Generic module homomorphism types

+AbstractAlgebra defines two module homomorphism types, namely `Generic.ModuleHomomorphism` and `Generic.ModuleIsomorphism`.
+Functionality for these is implemented in `src/generic/ModuleHomomorphism.jl`.

+## Abstract types

+The `Generic.ModuleHomomorphism` and `Generic.ModuleIsomorphism` types inherit
+from `Map(FPModuleHomomorphism)`.

 ## Generic functionality

 The following generic functionality is provided for module homomorphisms.